-“Ghosts of Rwanda" is a two-hour documentary marking the 10th anniversary of the Rwandan genocide.
+“Ghosts of Rwanda" is a two-hour documentary marking the 10th anniversary of the Genocide against the Tutsi in Rwanda.
 It examines the political failures that led to the genocide with interviews of government officials, diplomats, soldiers and survivors.
 The website provides an analysis of the genocide, interviews, a timeline, excerpts from the film, external links and a teacher’s guide.

 Rwanda: The Wake of a Genocide

 The website provides background information about Rwanda and the genocide, survivor and witness reports and links to further reading.
 The reports include interviews, photographs, videos, timelines and audio reports.